Deliver Us from Evil (2006 film): Aftermath

 After the documentary was shown on Dutch national TV in April 2010, members of a parish in Schiedam recognized O'Grady as having been an active volunteer in the parish until January 2010.
 They had known nothing about his background.
 He had also been active in the Netherlands as an organizer of children's parties.

+Inspiration

+Amy J. Berg in an interview with the International Documentary Association cites the cinema verité as well as the works of Stanley Kubrick, Krzysztof Kieslowski, Tomas Vinterberg, Alejandro Innaritu, Gus Van Sant, Lars Von Trier as inspirations.
+In another interview Berg cited documentarian Michael Moore and the Dogma 95 film movement.